Tips from 12 Caregiving Pros

 To sum up, don’t stress over dates and deadlines this season.
 People with Alzheimer’s – and their family caregivers – needn’t be tightly tethered to the holiday calendar.

-“may not remember the details later, but the positive mood you create lasts long after. . . .”
+“While [your loved one] might not remember the details later, the positive mood you create lasts long after. . . .”

 Don’t worry about presenting the perfect gift on the date you’ve always celebrated.
-Choose the day you can relax and enjoy together.
-Ask your loved one’s caregivers if they’re most content and alert at a particular time of day.
-Check for the quiet times, when other residents and activities won’t distract.
+Instead, choose a day you can relax and enjoy together.
+Consult with your loved one’s caregivers to find the time of day they’re generally content and alert.
+Check for the quietest times in their home, when other residents and activities won’t distract them.

 Then, as Caroline Dawson suggests,